madhavjha-git/book-store-python-gui/README.md

 # book-store-python-gui

 A program for bookstore
-A book will following information:
+A book will have following information:
 Title
 Author
 Year